-Leave Benefits and Health Plan Coverage
+Leave and Benefits Coverage

 A transitioning employee may need time off to obtain appropriate gender-affirming treatment.
-Pride will treat requests for leave related to transition care the same as any other medical leave.
-In addition, a transitioning employee may use paid time off for any transition-related time away from work.
-Pride will provide flexibility to meet the employee's needs for transition-related appointments, consistent with Pride's policies on leave for other purposes.
+Pride will treat requests for leave related to transition care in the same manner as any other medical leave as applicable, and as otherwise required by applicable federal, state, and or local law.
+Pride will work to provide flexibility to meet the employee's needs for transition-related appointments, consistent with Pride's policies on medical leave for other purposes, or as otherwise required by law.